-We chose to study the impact of SBA guaranteed lending programs because this is where the empirical evidence is likely to be strongest concerning the impact of government intervention in small business credit markets.
-This conclusion is based on three observations.
-First, SBA loan guarantees are more likely to resolve the agency problems that give rise to credit rationing in these markets than most other approaches, like that of the Federal Home Loan Banks.
-Second, SBA guaranteed lending programs encompass all types of small business lenders, from community banks and thrifts to bigger banks.
-And, third, the SBA guaranteed lending programs are relatively large and have operated for a long time-more than a half a century.
+Our empirical research focuses on SBA guaranteed lending because this is where the empirical evidence is likely to be strongest concerning the impact of government intervention in small firm credit markets.
+This conclusion is based on two observations.
+First, SBA guaranteed lending programs encompass all types of small business lenders, from community banks and thrifts to bigger banks.
+And, second, the SBA guaranteed lending programs are relatively large and have operated for a long time-more than a half a century.